timeteam/timeteam.github.io/_posts/Non_fiction/2016-08-02-taking-the-back-off-the-watch.md

 layout: post
 title: "Thomas Gold - Taking the Back off the Watch"
 date: 2016-08-02
-categories: ['physics and mathematics', 'history and pre-history']
+categories: ['mathematics and physics', 'history and pre-history']
 ---

 ***